Save annotations to network

 this group has a problem - when I reopen the data package a second time (without editing), it seems to be no longer attached to its annotation, although the ids match if you look at the annotation xml.

 These are not synchronized with the local copies. both are publicly viewable.

-#7 Updated by Margaret O'Brien about 10 years ago
+#7 Updated by Margaret O'Brien over 10 years ago

 This morning (from morpho installed on a different computer) I was able to view, edit and save the annotation for http://fred.msi.ucsb.edu:8080/knb/metacat/mobrien.47 (annotation: mobrien.38.19).

-#9 Updated by ben leinfelder about 10 years ago
+#9 Updated by ben leinfelder over 10 years ago

 Now responding to synchronization events fired by Morpho: